Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 "With Delta, we were pretty much certain that everyone was going to get Delta and it could've taken up to a year.," Jackson said.
 "With Omicron, everyone is going to get Omicron if they are not vaccinated and it is going to come fast . . . which means there is no time to delay."

-Hipkins will front a press conference in Wellington at 11am where he will be asked about details of the case and how health officials will respond.

-The press conference also comes almost 13 hours before Auckland had been set to transfer to the orange setting in the Government's Covid traffic light system.
+The press conference came almost 13 hours before Auckland is set to transfer to the orange setting in the Government's Covid traffic light system.

-Hipkins will be asked how the Omicron case could impact that decision.

-Last week he confirmed in the event of Omicron community spread cases, areas will move into the red traffic light setting
+Last week Hipkins confirmed in the event of Omicron community spread cases, areas will move into the red traffic light setting

 "All of the evidence so far points to Omicron being the most transmissible Covid-19 variant yet and public health advice suggests that soon, every case that comes into MIQ will be Omicron," Hipkins said at the time.